STADIUM DUDE’S NFL STADIUM RANK: #22

 - Opened: 1999

 Since coming back to the league, the Browns have stunk.
-FirstEnergy Stadium was the only NFL stadium in operation in 2021 that has never hosted a playoff game.
+FirstEnergy Stadium is in its fourth decade of existence, and has never hosted a playoff game.

 The stadium itself, built on the site of old Municipal Stadium (a.k.a.
 The Mistake by the Lake) is a nice albeit unspectacular venue.
-It features three decks of seats (mainly orange), 274 washrooms, wide concourses, good concessions and big scoreboards.
+It features three decks of orange seats (which felt a little cramped in the upper deck), 274 washrooms, wide concourses, good concessions and big scoreboards.
 Compared to stadiums of 30 years ago, it would be amazing.
 But even after a $125 million renovation, it’s just in line with other middle-tier NFL stadiums.
-And there are already murmurs of a roofed replacement within the next decade.

 The Browns don’t have an official parking lot, so everyone parks in local lots, spreading the tailgate around a little.
-With its location right on Lake Erie, some fans even sailgate at a nearby marina, and others fire up grills on nearby jetties.
+With its location right on Lake Erie, some diehards even sailgate at a nearby marina, and others fire up grills on nearby jetties.
+This is especially impressive in the colder months as that wind can start to whip off the lake and make outdoor drinking a questionable choice.
+Yet Browns fans don some brown and orange cold-weather gear and carry on undeterred.

 I’ve said that now that the Cubs have won the World Series, the fan base that would go most bonkers over of a championship is the Cleveland Browns’ (others considered here include the Maple Leafs, the Bills, the Lions and the Knicks).
 A home playoff game in this solid venue would be a good start.